About Us: History

 Building on the success of its pharmacy-based tablet counters, Kirby Lester next focused on an unmet need in industrial settings such as pharmaceutical, manufacturing and specialty pharmacies.
 There, technicians needed a small, affordable solution to count and bottle medications when volume did not justify a full robotics/conveyor system.
 Kirby Lester applied its expertise in counting technology and patented a line of high-speed machines for counting and bottle filling.
 Like their pharmacy-based counterparts, these industrial units were designed to be fast, yet still fit on a tabletop and be simple to operate.
 In the 1980s and '90s the company began developing a new lineup of systems, the KL25, KL50 and KL200.
 These machines continue to serve a wide variety of industries needing small- and mid-volume packaging and verification - without the high cost of fully automated filling systems.

 Kirby Lester continued to focus on its core market of community pharmacy throughout the 1990s and developed the now-world famous KL15e pill counter.
 Simpler than anything ever used in the industry, the KL15e set a new standard for pill counters.
 This revolutionary machine quickly developed a reputation for being simple, ergonomic, and nearly flawless in its accuracy.
 At the turn of the millennium, Kirby Lester followed with the KL16 counting and verification system.
 The KL16 added important verification steps with its onboard computer and touch screen monitor.
 Processing orders was still fast, but this new technology made it even safer.
-Kirby Lester added a direct-fill function to the tray version KL15e and KL16, a feature that many pharmacy technicians enjoy.
+Kirby Lester added a direct-fill function to the tray version KL15e and KL16.

-Today, community and outpatient pharmacies are turning to technology and pharmacy automation as an obvious solution to industry challenges like staffing shortages and prescription volume increases.
+Today, community and outpatient pharmacies are turning to technology and pharmacy automation as an obvious solution to challenges like profitability, freeing up time for MTM and patient adherence, and staffing shortages.
 They are eager to employ advanced technologies that speed up processing times while making dispensing safer and more precise.
-The "next-generation" KL20
+The KL1

 Kirby Lester Milestones